1ukidev/nixos-config/INSTALL.md

 ### Install NixOS
 ```
-*Remove "options" from all "fileSystems" in the /mnt/etc/nixos/hardware-configuration.nix file*
+*Remove "options" from all "fileSystems" in hardware-configuration.nix*
 *The mount options are defined in configuration.nix*
 nixos-install -j 4
 reboot